-Leases: Estimated future minimum lease payments under non-cancelable operating leases with an initial or remaining term of one year or more as of September 30, 2013 are as follows:
+Leases: Estimated future minimum lease payments under non-cancelable operating leases with an initial or remaining term of one year or more as of September 30, 2014 are as follows:

-Estimated Future Minimum Lease Payments (in thousands) perating Leases
+Estimated Future Minimum Lease Payments (in thousands) Operating Leases

-Fiscal year ended September 30, 2014 \$ 696
+Fiscal year ended September 30, 2015 \$ 1,156

-Fiscal year ended September 30, 2015 699
+Fiscal year ended September 30, 2016 1,036

-Fiscal year ended September 30, 2016 579
+Fiscal year ended September 30, 2017 512

-Fiscal year ended September 30, 2017 76
+Fiscal year ended September 30, 2018 77

-Fiscal year ended September 30, 2018 76
+Fiscal year ended September 30, 2019 77

-Thereafter 2,438
+Thereafter 2,380

-Total minimum lease payments \$ 4,564
+Total minimum lease payments \$ 5,238

 Operating Lease Obligations: We lease certain land, facilities, and equipment under non-cancelable operating leases.
-Operating lease amounts above exclude renewal option periods, property taxes, insurance, and maintenance expenses on leased properties.
+Operating lease amounts exclude renewal option periods, property taxes, insurance, and maintenance expenses on leased properties.
 Our facility leases typically provide for rental adjustments for increases in base rent (up to specific limits), property taxes, insurance, and general property maintenance that would be recorded as rent expense.
-Rent expense was approximately \$2.3 million, \$2.7 million and \$2.7 million for the fiscal years ended September 30, 2013, 2012, and 2011 respectively.
+Rent expense was approximately \$1.7 million, \$2.3 million and \$2.7 million for the fiscal years ended September 30, 2014, 2013 and 2012, respectively.
 There are no off-balance sheet arrangements other than our operating leases.

 Asset Retirement Obligations: We have known conditional asset retirement conditions, such as certain asset decommissioning and restoration of rented facilities to be performed in the future.
 Our asset retirement obligations include assumptions related to renewal option periods for those facilities where we expect to extend lease terms.
 In future periods, the asset retirement obligation is accreted for the change in its present value and capitalized costs are depreciated over the useful life of the related assets.
 If the fair value of the estimated asset retirement obligation changes, an adjustment will be recorded to both the asset retirement obligation and the asset retirement capitalized cost.
 Revisions in estimated liabilities can result from revisions of estimated inflation rates, escalating retirement costs, and changes in the estimated timing of settling asset retirement obligations.
 The fair value of our asset retirement obligations were estimated by discounting projected cash flows over the estimated life of the related assets using credit adjusted risk-free rates which ranged from 3.25% to 5.78%.
+No asset retirement obligations were settled during the fiscal year ended September 30, 2014.
 We settled approximately \$0.1 million of asset retirement obligations during the fiscal year ended September 30, 2013.
-Accretion expense of \$0.2 million, \$0.2 million and \$0 was recorded during the fiscal years ended September 30, 2013, 2012 and 2011, respectively.
+Accretion expense of \$0.2 million, \$0.2 million and \$0.2 million was recorded during the fiscal years ended September 30, 2014, 2013 and 2012, respectively.